anjireddy-kata/interview-questions/java.md

 Q12: What is difference between fail-fast and fail-safe?
 Iterator fail-safe property work with the clone of underlying collection, hence it’s not affected by any modification in the collection.
 By design, all the collection classes in java.util package are fail-fast whereas collection classes in java.util.concurrent are fail-safe.
 Fail-fast iterators throw ConcurrentModificationException whereas fail-safe iterator never throws ConcurrentModificationException.

+Q13: What is the difference between Process and Thread?
+Ans: A process is a self contained execution environment and it can be seen as a program or application whereas Thread is a single task of execution within the process.
+Java runtime environment runs as a single process which contains different classes and programs as processes.
+Thread can be called lightweight process.
+Thread requires less resources to create and exists in the process, thread shares the process resources.

+Q14: What is context-switching in multi-threading?
+Context Switching is the process of storing and restoring of CPU state so that Thread execution can be resumed from the same point at a later point of time.
+Context Switching is the essential feature for multitasking operating system and support for multi-threaded environment.